-One thing to note is that protective styles doesn’t always mean braids and extensions.
-If you’re not into hair extensions due to the heavyweight, itchiness and discomfort, you can try any of these 10 winter protective hairstyles that doesn’t require extensions.
+One thing to note is that protective styles don’t always mean braids and extensions.
+If you’re not into hair extensions due to the heavyweight, itchiness, and discomfort, you can try any of these ten winter protective hairstyles that don’t require extensions.

-Make sure you read till the end of this post because I recommend how to maintain and prolong these hairstyles so that you can get the most out of them.
+Make sure you read till the end of this post because I will be providing tips on how to maintain and prolong these hairstyles so that you can get the most out of them.

 10 Easy Natural Hair Winter Protective Hairstyles